LuckySevyn/Sevyns-Corner/readme.md

 - [Contact](#contact)

 ## Overview
 **Sevyn's Corner** is a professional portfolio website designed to highlight my journey as a Marine, parent, and cybersecurity professional.
 It includes sections on my background, cybersecurity projects, and ways to contact me.
-The site is built with HTML, CSS, and JavaScript, and uses the "Prologue" theme by HTML5 UP.
+The site is built with HTML, CSS, and JavaScript, and uses the "ZeroFour" theme by HTML5 UP.

 ## Features
  **Responsive Design:** Optimized for various devices and screen sizes.